Leadership Shenandoah County kicked off the program with a Retreat at Bryce Resort. After class time they moved on to the Zip Line.

 Business/Industry – A look at the diversity of the local business economy including a statistical overview of the county.
 Includes tours of several area businesses and industries.

-Communication and our Non-Profit Community – Half of this session looks at the communications media located in the area and we discover Shenandoah County’s non-profits in the second half.
-We will learn the role they play in commerce and our quality of life.
+Communication and our Non-Profit Community – Half of this session looks at the communications media located in the area and we discover Shenandoah County’s non-profits in the other half.
+We will learn the role these entities serve in commerce and our quality of life.